zuozhenggh/learning-library/security-library/oiri/role-mining/role-mining.md

 2. In the Users tab you can optionally apply a number of filters and select a group of users that you want to include in the role mining task.
+All the users are selected by default if we do not apply any filters.
 Let us include all users for this workshop.

     ![](images/2-mining.png)